Travel 6 minutes 29 May 2025

 Mandarin Oriental Hong Kong

 With celebrity fans like Michelle Yeoh, Andy Murray, and Dame Helen Mirren, the Mandarin Oriental Hong Kong is more than just a star-studded affair — it's an icon of Asian luxury.
-Despite hitting the 60-year mark last year, the MO stays fresh and fabulous post-refurb, keeping quirks like in-room dumbwaiters and binoculars intact.
-Service is personalised on a by-name basis and with indulgent amenities like a decadent spa and top-notch dining, a stay here is like stepping into a celebrity's shoes — minus the paparazzi, of course.
+Despite hitting the 60-year mark in 2023, the MO stays fresh and fabulous post-refurb, keeping quirks like in-room dumbwaiters and binoculars intact.
+Service is personalized on a by-name basis and with indulgent amenities like a decadent spa and top-notch dining, a stay here is like stepping into a celebrity's shoes — minus the paparazzi, of course.

 RELATED: 10 Uniquely Designed Hotels in Hong Kong & Macau